cardboardcode/cardboardcode.github.io/_posts/2025-07-06-setting_file_sharing_for_host_virt.md

 categories: file-sharing, kvm, virtual machine
 ---

 Here are quick instructions on how to set up **sambashare** in order to easily share files between a Host Ubuntu `22.04` and Virtual Ubuntu `22.04`.

+This has also been verified to work with a Virtual Ubuntu `24.04`.

 ## **What Is This?**
 Unlike the caveat faced when setting up file-sharing for host Ubuntu `20.04`, `enable_shared-memory` is allowed for host Ubuntu `22.04`.